The Ultimate 2022 Budget Travel Guide To Hong Kong

 The lowest rate for a Garden view room is USD229 via Agoda

 The hotel restaurant overlooks Victoria Habor.
-It’s located in Wan Chai Waterfront and has direct access to the Hong Kong Convention and Exhibition Center.
+It’s located on Wan Chai Waterfront and has direct access to the Hong Kong Convention and Exhibition Center.
 The hotel has its own landscaped pool and fitness center.
-Its rooms are styled with marble bathrooms and have their own amenities like a safe and cable T.V.
+Its rooms are styled with marble bathrooms and have amenities like a safe and cable TV.

 Empire Hotel Hong Kong